In a separate article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 - Real Estate – themes for real estate and real estate listings (e.g. rentals, etc.)

-- Retail – themes for retail stores, trades or professionals (repairers, dentists, etc.)
+- Retail – themes for specialty stores, trades or professionals (repairers, engineering, etc.)

-- Technology – themes related to hosting, newsletters, etc.
+- Technology – themes related to technology, affiliate marketing, seo, product reviews, direct sales, etc.

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …